oroinc/documentation/user/back-office/sales/price-lists/manual.rst

 .. note:: The ability to add product prices from the price list and product pages depends on the *Create* role permission for the Product Price entity.
 If it is set to *None* for a particular role, adding prices will not be permitted for a user with this role.
 Please see the :ref:`Understand Roles and Permissions <user-guide-user-management-permissions-roles>` topic for more details.

         .. image:: /user/img/sales/pricelist/product_price_acl.png
+           :alt: Permissions and access levels for the Product Price entity under the User Management Roles main menu

 Add a Product Price in the Price Grid
 -------------------------------------